Skip to content

 • Identity for Elves: Using a clear IAM strategy that distinguishes between internal “Elves” (Standard Licenses) and “External Partners” (Partner Community).

-• Salesforce Connect for ERP: Leveraging Salesforce Connect to view legacy ERP manufacturing data without migrating millions of historical gift records into the org.
+• Salesforce Connect for ERP: Using Salesforce Connect to view legacy ERP manufacturing data without migrating millions of historical gift records into the org.

 • Shield Event Monitoring: Using Shield to track which staff are accessing high-profile “Celebrity Child” naughty/nice records.